renovate-tests/Templates.WebService/readme.md

 ## Using

-To install the template run `dotnet new --install axoom-webservice::*`.
+To install the template run `dotnet new --install Axoom.Templates.WebService::*`.
 To use the template run `dotnet new axoom-webservice --dockerName myservice --friendlyName "My Service" --description "my description"`.